haruki-nguyen/.dotfiles-windows/README.md

    - Game development:
       - Unity.
       - .NET SDK (For using Unity with VSCode).
+      - Claude Desktop (For using MCP for Unity).
    - Unikey: put the executable file into the `Programs` folder in `~`, then create a shortcut to it in the Startup folder (Press `Win + R` and run `shell:startup`).
 4. Setting up [MCP for Unity](./docs/MCP-Unity.md).